icons8/lunacy-docs/docs/linked_design.md

 <div class="callout callout--warning">
     <p><strong>Notes:</strong></p><p>Do not rename layer and text styles after the design is online</p><p>Do not add new styles, if you don't won't to bother your web developers.
 Edit your current styles instead.</p>
 </div>

-In the **Export** panel:

-* Copy the link to the CSS file in Lunacy and add it to your HTML document.
-Stick to the CSS styles and color variables in the code.
-* Write a JS script for fetching the JSON file with text content key/value pairs and a function that will output text by key values.
-Add texts to your HTML document using this function and respective keys.
-* Add graphic content as PNG/SVG links to our Lunacy cloud (covered by CDN).

-That’s it!
-Now your graphic designers can update the page by themselves.